slysilvershadow/Fates-Flux/README.md

-# Odyssey Eden
+# Fates Flux

-Embark on an extraordinary journey into the heart of Odyssey Eden, a captivating 2D pixel art top-down role-playing life simulation and tribe management game that transcends the boundaries of imagination.
+Embark on an extraordinary journey into the heart of Fates Flux, a captivating 2D pixel art top-down role-playing life simulation and tribe management game that transcends the boundaries of imagination.
 Prepare to be enraptured by a world where untold wonders and untamed wilderness collide, where the fate of your tribe hangs in the balance, and where every decision you make reverberates through the annals of history.

 ## Key Features:

 #### Discover the Uncharted:
 Venture forth into a realm of boundless possibility, where each step unveils a new vista of breathtaking beauty and perilous terrain.
-From lush jungles teeming with exotic life to windswept plains stretching to the horizon, the world of Odyssey Eden beckons with the promise of adventure.
+From lush jungles teeming with exotic life to windswept plains stretching to the horizon, the world of Fates Flux beckons with the promise of adventure.
 #### Lead with Vision:
 As the guiding light of your tribe, you hold the power to shape their destiny.
 Command their actions with wisdom and foresight, for the path to greatness is fraught with challenges and opportunities alike.
 Will you lead with an iron fist or a gentle touch?
 The choice is yours.
 #### Confront the Unknown: